gordonbanderson/silverstripe-common-forms-spam-protection/README.md

-# Spam Enabler for Common SilverStripe Modules
+# Spam Protection Enabler for Common SilverStripe Modules

 This currently enables spam protection for the following 2 modules as a one shot solution.